 On December 7, departs Shortland on her sixth supply run to Guadalcanal.

 On December 9, 1942, I-3 was three miles northeast of Kamimbo Bay on the north coast of Guadalcanal.
 After a periscope sweep surfaces.
 The submarine contacts the local garrison and launches her Daihatsu barge, preparing to deliver cargo.
-At 0652 the lookouts on PT-59 patrolling the area with the PT-44 discover a barge and next to it a surfaced submarine.
+At 6:52am lookouts on PT-59 patrolling the area with PT-44 discover a barge and next to it a surfaced submarine.
 At 7:03am PT-59 launched two torpedoes from 400 yards with one passing under PT-44 while the other impacts the stern of the submarine causing a geyser of water to spouts high in the air followed by a tremendous explosion.
 During the explosion, her gunnery officer and three seamen were blown overboard